awsdocs/amazon-vpc-network-administrator-guide/doc_source/fortinet.md

 ## A High\-Level View of the Customer Gateway<a name="fortinet-high-level"></a>

 The following diagram shows the general details of your customer gateway\.
-Note that the VPN connection consists of two separate tunnels\.
+The VPN connection consists of two separate tunnels\.
 Using redundant tunnels ensures continuous availability in the case that a device fails\.

 ![\[Customer gateway high-level diagram\]](http://docs.aws.amazon.com/vpc/latest/adminguide/images/highlevel-generic-diagram.png)